Heinrich Schliemann Papers

 - contains plans/sketches of sites, etc.

-Italian, French, Greek, Arabic, English
+Italian, French, Greek, Arabic, English, Swedish

 26 cm